Ballet Shoes: A Buying Guide

 What are the different parts of ballet shoes called?

-- Throat: the part at which the shoe opens
+- Throat: The part at which the shoe opens.

 A Brief History of Ballet Shoes

 Women began ballet dancing in 1682, when ballet shoes still had heels.
 Years later, in the mid-18th century, the popular Paris Opera ballet dancer Marie-Annie Camargo paved the way for dancers everywhere by taking the heels off her dance shoes.
-Camargo was an innovator in other ways, rejecting the restrictive costumes dancers of the time wore.
+Camargo was an innovator in other ways, rejecting the restrictive costumed dancers of the time wore.

 Marie Taglioni (23 April 1804 – 22 April 1884) was a Swedish ballet dancer of the Romantic ballet era, a central figure in the history of European dance.
 She was very famous for performing La Sylphide, which was the first performance without wires and was the start of people dancing ‘on their toes’.
 It was considered a huge step forward in ballet and is what made ballet more like it is today.

-The much loved 20th century Russian born Anna Pavlova (famous for The Dying Swan) popularised ballet dancing across the globe.
+The much-loved 20th century Russian born Anna Pavlova (famous for The Dying Swan) popularised ballet dancing across the globe.
 Pavlova had extremely arched steps and slender feet which meant the traditional Ballet slippers put added pressure on her toes and ankles.
 To solve her problems, this innovator created the modern-day pointe shoe, complete with supportive shank and box.

 Which fabric is best for ballet shoes?

-|Leather||Improves young and inexperienced dancers’ foot strength
+|Leather||Improves young and inexperienced dancers’ foot strength.

-Easier to clean than leather, as Canvas shoes can be put in the wash
+Easier to clean than leather, as canvas ballet shoes can be put into the washing machine.

-Less expensive than leather
+Less expensive than leather.

-Don’t take as long to be broken in
+Don’t take as long to be broken in.

-|Satin||Match satin ballet shoe ribbons and are often the preferred choice for children’s exams and competitions
+Satin ballet shoes with ribbons and are often the preferred choice for children’s performance exams and competitions.

-Aesthetically pleasing: flatters the line of the foot
+Aesthetically pleasing: flatters the line of the foot.

 Which Ballet shoes are best for beginners?

-Once students reach the higher vocational ballet exams, that soft blocks become a compulsory shoe for the exam with many exam boards.
+Once students reach the higher vocational ballet exams, those soft blocks become a compulsory shoe for the exam with many exam boards.
 Pointe shoes and soft pointe shoes should be professionally fitted in person.

 Split Sole VS. Full Sole

-|Split Sole||Flatters the line of the foot
+|Split Sole||Flatters the line of the foot.

 Allows greater flexibility and technique.

-More aesthetic during performances
+More aesthetic during performances.

-|Full Sole||More resistant than a Split Sole shoe, therefore builds foot muscles||Can hide bad technique such as clawed toes|
+|Full Sole||More resistant than a split-Sole shoe, therefore, builds foot muscles||Full sole ballet shoes can make bad technique less obvious to the teacher such as clawed toes.|

 How to measure feet for Ballet shoes?

-- Stick a piece of paper on the ground using sticky tape
+- Stick a piece of paper on the ground using sticky tape.

-- Step on the paper and ask a friend to trace around your foot
+- Step on the paper and ask a friend to trace around your foot.

-- Use a ruler to measure the length/width of your foot
+- Use a ruler to measure the length/width of your foot.